 Figure A4.
-Distribution of April-July daily precipitation in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of the number of days before selecting a new analogue $n{days}$ .
+Distribution of April-July daily precipitation in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of the number of days before selecting a new analogue n{days} .
 The axis on the right indicates the probability of occurrence, assuming a normal distribution of daily precipitation with parameters estimated from white boxplot.
 The horizontal dotted line corresponds to the observed daily precipitation in April-July 2016.
-The boxes of boxplots indicate the median (q50), lower (q25) and upper (q75) quartiles.
-The upper whiskers indicate min[max(T),1.5×(q75-q25)].
-The lower whisker has a symmetric formulation.
-The points are the simulated values that are above or below the defined whiskers.

 Figure A5.
-Distribution of April-July daily precipitation in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of $\alpha$ .
+Distribution of April-July daily precipitation in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of α .
 The axis on the right indicates the probability of occurrence, assuming a normal distribution of daily precipitation with parameters estimated from white boxplot.
 The horizontal dotted line corresponds to the observed daily precipitation in April-July 2016.
-The boxes of boxplots indicate the median (q50), lower (q25) and upper (q75) quartiles.
-The upper whiskers indicate min[max(T),1.5×(q75-q25)].
-The lower whisker has a symmetric formulation.
-The points are the simulated values that are above or below the defined whiskers.